TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Constraint 2 Solution:

 The system shall be dynamic by displaying lights which blink at a frequency people can see.
 This restricts the lights to blinking at frequencies that are visibly turning on and off as a function of time.
 The imposed rule reducing the frequency of the signal as a function of time defines it as a dynamic system.
-The recommended frequency is less than 50 Hz because at 50 Hz blinking lights are perceived by people to be on.
+The system is capable of blink at a rate of 4Hz due to the capability of the relay to switch 10 times per second; or once every 100 ms.

 Constraint 3 Solution: